snotskie/ttrpg/site/src/index.md

 **Radical Self-Acceptance:** While you are Uncool, you may roll Checks using a different Basic Stat than normal.
 Then once a Check succeeds this way, you are no longer Uncool.

+**Honorable Combat:** You may attack honorably, using Hand for a violent Contest instead of Hurt as usual.
+If you would win the Contest by $10$ or more, you win by $9$ instead.
+Moreover, you leave yourself open to dirty tricks; if the Defender attacks you with Hurt at the same time, the result if their attack's roll is increased by $+2$.

 **Blessed by Luck:** When you fail a Check, you may attempt the Check again, using the newer result instead.
 Then this ability cannot be activated again until you spend ⑤ to recharge it.

 !!! note "Effect Wording: Spend Ⓧ to Recharge"